Update: January 2023 – the latest numbers for all of 2022 are now updated below

 Florida and Tampa Car Crash Figures Across 2021

 At the time of our study, 2022 Tampa accident rates were not trending in a positive direction.
 As of the beginning of September, the Hillsborough County collision numbers stood at over 17,800 incidents with a tragic 127 deaths already reported.
 Those figures were well on their way to exceeding 2021 results.
+However, by the end of 2022, the total number of crashes in Hillsborough County reached 26,698, a mere dip from the year prior.
+In fact, total fatal crashes resulted in 254 and 201 in 2021 and 2022, respectively.

 Florida traffic accident rates in general took a major dip in 2020 when the pandemic kept a lot of drivers off the roads.
 It’s discouraging to see how quickly collision numbers bounced back to pre-2020 levels in 2021 in Tampa and across Florida.